nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 The bam files were processed to identify somatic mutations using the following pipeline:

 1. **Variant Calling**
-   - **SNVs**: Detected with CaVEMan ([Jones *et al.*, 2016](https://doi.org/10.1002/cpbi.20)).
+   - **SNVs**: Detected with CaVEMan ([Jones *et al.*, 2016](https://doi.org/10.1002/cpbi.20)) using the following parameters:
+     - `-tum-cn_default 10`
+     - `-norm-cn-default 2`
+     - `-normal-contamination 0.1`
    - **Indels**: Identified with cgpPindel ([Raine *et al.*, 2015](https://doi.org/10.1002/0471250953.bi1507s52)).

 2. **VCF Reflagging**
-   - **Context**: Both CaVEMan and cgpPindel were originally designed to detect clonal mutations in tumor samples.
+Both CaVEMan and cgpPindel were originally designed to detect clonal mutations in tumor samples.
 To accommodate the low-input DNA pipeline (e.g., laser capture microdissection [LCM] samples), the variant calling thresholds and filters were re-adjusted to interpret the data effectively.

    - **For SNVs**:
      - The **MNP flag (Matched normal proportion)** is turned off.